Arktische/meica-python/README.md

 ### 2. Implement a custom Trainer
-Just write your forward logic and return the loss by overriding `train_step(self, batch, step)` method.
+Just write your forward logic and return the loss by overriding `train_step(self, batch, step)`.
 ```python
 import torch.nn.functional as F
 from meica import Trainer